-It’s perfectly understandable to be worried and nervous about sex after a baby.
-What we’ve learnt about researching this article is that dads feel scared too.
-But, once you get back into it then your sex life can be just as good, if not better, than before.
+A lot of us will still be worried and nervous about sex after a baby.
+But what we’ve learnt about researching this article is that dads feel scared too.
+Once you get back into it then your sex life can be just as good, if not better, than before.

 How did you feel about sex after a baby?
 Join in the chat over on our Facebook page.